twleochao/twleochao.github.io/_pages/about.md

 My research interests and work lie at the intersection between **Artificial Intelligence and Human Agency**.
 While modern generative tools are powerful, they often lack precise control and reliability for complex workflows.
 I'm passionate about bridging the gap between powerful generative tools and real-world usability.

-Whether it's through researching cognitive offloading on LLMs (at **ARACLA LAB**) or building multi-agent software development assistants (at **Acer**), my goal is to develop tools that empower rather than replace humans.
+Whether it's through researching cognitive offloading on LLMs (at **ARCALA LAB**) or building multi-agent software development assistants (at **Acer**), my goal is to develop tools that empower rather than replace humans.

 ## Leadership & Community